 What Should I Feed my Rottweiler Puppy?

-Food designed for large-breed puppies will provide most of the nutrition that growing Rottweilers need.
+Food designed for large-breed puppies will provide most of the nutrition growing Rottweilers need.
 Grain-free foods are also suitable choices for Rottweiler puppies’ needs.
 A combination of dry and canned food works well.

 You might want to consider feeding the same brand of food that the breeder or rescue was using for your puppy.
 Continuing with the same food will minimize the chances of your puppy getting an upset stomach.